 Medium densityresidential development is allowed south of NET20.
-Street and west of 93 HAVenue NE at a density of 2 times per acre with or up to 48 times per acre allowed than ordable housing is provided.
+Street and west of 93.0 Avenue NE at a density of 2 tunts per acres with of up to 48 imits per acre allowed that or dable housing is provided.

 Northeast 120th Street west of JBD 6 is a natural boundary line for the medium to high density residential to the south and low density residential to the north.
 Two properties directly south of NE 120th Street, west of 93rd Avenue NE and east of unincorporated King County are suitable for medium-density residential at 12 units per acre, subject to the following standards: